JuliaHealth/KomaMRI.jl/README.md

 <tr>
 <td>

-- Fast simulations with CPU/GPU parallelization 🏃💨
+- Fast simulations with CPU or GPU parallelization 🏃💨
 - Extensible, so anyone can include new features 🆙
 - Supports community-standards [🤝](## "Pulseq and ISMRMRD")
 - Interactive visualizations using PlotlyJS.jl 📲